Ronald F Wick

 This webinar will consider NCAA v.
 Alston as it relates to the Sherman Act and the implications the Court's decision will have.

-Ron Wick moderated this second installment in the Civil Practice & Procedure Committee's Class Action Series, which offered insights into best practices in presenting and rebutting economic evidence, including retaining and working with experts; tactical considerations and evidentiary issues unique to class actions; and the impact of the Supreme Court's most recent class certification decisions on antitrust class actions.
+Ron Wick moderated this second installment of the ABA Section of Antitrust Law's Class Action Series.
+The program offered insights into best practices in presenting and rebutting economic evidence, including retaining and working with experts; tactical considerations and evidentiary issues unique to class actions; and the impact of the U.S. Supreme Court's most recent class certification decisions on antitrust class actions.